 Other Koshu wines that stood out for me were those made by L’Orient, Rubaiyat and Marquis – the latter probably because it had a touch more residual sugar and a more intense fruitiness than the others and was a bit more familiar.
 It was the one I could imagine serving to friends without food.
 An honourable mention goes to Soryu Koshu 2011 – super clean and only 10.5% ABV.

 I was less convinced by a couple of the sparklers I tried, but as one importer told me, they were still a ‘work in progress’.

 I’ve said Koshu wines were delicately fruity.
 I also detected savoury hints in most of them too.
 Looking back in my notes, I see smoke, salt and cheese rind written by a number of the wines and – dare I say it – sake.
 Which is what makes these wines distinctive and different – though not unappealing.
 Few of them I would drink on their own.
 But I am planning to buy a bottle and try it with food at my local Japanese BYO restaurant.
 I’ll let you know how I get on.

 So I bought a bottle of the Grace Kayagatake and was given a bottle of the Hishiyama 2010.
 I drank them, as planned, at a local Japanese BYO with friends.
 The Kayagatake went best with sashimi and tempura.
 The Hishiyama was better with the meatier dishes, though not brilliant with beef.
 As you might imagine.

 It was worth doing, but I couldn’t help thinking of cheaper alternatives that would work well too.
 Maybe a Picpoul de Pinet, a richer-style Muscadet or a dry German Riesling from Nahe.
 Or perhaps, for that more savoury edge, an aged Hunter Valley Semillon.

-2 Responses to “Koshu: Big In Japan”
+2 thoughts on “Koshu: Big In Japan”